koii-network/koi-task-standard/README.md

 #### filesystem(fs)

-The KOII task namespace also have a fs module exposed in it. this module can be called as
+The KOII task namespace also has an fs module exposed to it.

 ```js
 await namespace.fs("readFile", filename, options);